Export certification requirements for Christmas trees

 Inspection by the CFIA

-- The CFIA will complete a preventive control inspection at least twice per year to verify that facility is meeting program requirements: once at the beginning of growing season and a second time during the harvesting and shipping process.
+• The CFIA will complete an audit at least twice per year to verify that facility is meeting the program's requirements: once during the growing season and a second time during the harvesting and shipping process.

-- Visual inspection of Christmas trees by the CFIA before loading the containers.
+• Visual inspection of Christmas trees will be conducted by the CFIA before loading the containers.

 Export certification

-- Exporters must include a valid import permit issued by Barbados or Panama with the application for a phytosanitary certificate
+• Exporters must include a valid import permit issued by Barbados or Panama with their application

 Christmas trees must be free from soil, weeds, seeds and pests.